Aliases for FZD9 Gene

 GeneCards Summary for FZD9 Gene

 FZD9 (Frizzled Class Receptor 9) is a Protein Coding gene.
 Diseases associated with FZD9 include exudative vitreoretinopathy.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
+Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and protein heterodimerization activity.
 An important paralog of this gene is FZD10.

 UniProtKB/Swiss-Prot for FZD9 Gene